2026 Conference Events

 You will need to include one figure (e.g., outline of experimental workflow, anticipated outcomes).
 Text is limited to one page (12 point font, single spaced, 1 in margins, Arial or Calibri font), but figure and references can be listed on a separate page.

-Gala Night and Award Ceremony
+Dinner and Award Ceremony

 Questions before getting started?
 Get in touch.